We can provide assistance with any academic problems that should arise during your time as an undergraduate.

 During the period of absence it is your responsibility to provide a current postal contact address and to ensure that any legal requirements imposed by your funding or grant authority are met.
 You must also check your University email account regularly for communications from the University.

-Students wishing to transfer into another degree programme should contact the Student Support Team at early as possible.
+Students who are interested in transferring into another degree programme within LLC should contact the Student Support Team as early as possible.
 It should be remembered that final authorisation of transfers within the School of Literatures, Languages and Cultures lies with the Senior Tutor and some transfers are not possible.

 While transfer to a different degree programme within the College of Humanities and Social Science is possible, it is not automatic and some transfers are not possible, particularly where there are tight subject limits and minimum entrance grades for degree programmes.

 The Student Support Team will be able to advise you on procedures for transferring into another School within CHSS and also on transferring to another College.
-It should be noted that in the latter case - as with transfers which extend the period of study - these transfers must be approved by the Dean of Undergraduate Studies.
-There is a strict deadline for such requests (usually mid-March) and students will be informed of the outcome during the summer.
+It should be noted that in the latter case - as with transfers which extend the period of study - these transfers must be approved by the Associate Dean (Academic Progress).
+There is a strict deadline for such requests - for 2012/13 this was 5th April 2013.
+Students will be informed of the outcome during the summer.

 Contact the Student Support Team who will be happy to help: